Coastal Decorating Ideas for Your Beach Home

 Image courtesy of Valerie Grant

-Vertical shiplap walls and a vaulted shiplap ceiling with light wood beams introduce subtle architectural texture, while a tonal area rug helps anchor the room’s color story.
-Gray and white euro pillows paired with blue accent pillows add depth through layered pattern and contrast.
-At the foot of the bed, two white slipcovered accent chairs surround a round white boucle table styled with a woven basket and floral arrangement, creating a cozy seating vignette.
-Black-framed windows provide modern definition, while light wood accents keep the overall look warm and inviting.
+This bedroom uses the palette across every surface and material simultaneously.
+Vertical shiplap walls and a vaulted shiplap ceiling with light wood beams introduce architectural texture, while white linen bedding layered with a textured white blanket forms the foundation.
+Gray and white euro pillows with blue accents add depth through layered pattern, and a tonal area rug anchors the color story underfoot.
+At the foot of the bed, two white slipcovered accent chairs surround a round white boucle table styled with a woven basket and floral arrangement — a seating moment that makes the bedroom feel like a complete room rather than just a sleeping space.
+Black-framed windows provide modern definition throughout.

 Coastal Bedroom